IceHe/lib/mac/setup-guide.md

     ```bash
     brew update && brew upgrade
     ```
-1. PREPARE : Prevent Mac from automatically sleeping in a short time
+1. RECOMMEND to prevent Mac from automatically sleeping in a short time

-    so that the installations WON'T be interrupted by auto-sleeping frequently
+    so that the installations can be less likely to be interrupted by auto-sleeping

     e.g. let the display wait for a long time before turning off